 Newspaper stands were surrounded by readers squinting in the dim light.

 Ragwon Department Store.
-Here we visited the supermarket to buy drinks, candy, and alcohol (there was snake ‘wine’ with real snakes).
-A one-pound bag of cashews cost $20 but most food is comparable to prices at home.
+We visited the supermarket to buy drinks, candy, and alcohol (there was snake ‘wine’ with real snakes).
+A one-pound bag of cashews costs $20 but most food is comparable to prices at home.
 The plan was to go to a bar but it was closed at 5 pm.

 Victorious Fatherland Liberation War Museum and Memorial.
 Originally built in 1993 to commemorate the 40th anniversary of the end of the Korean War and totally rebuilt in 2012, it was impressive with grand exteriors, marble hallways, and exhibits built as dioramas.
 A long walkway was flanked on each side by five statue monuments of soldiers and outside that, displays of Korean (Merited Weapons Exhibition) and captured weapons including several planes and captured US helicopters from 1963 and 1994.
 The cannons were painted and in remarkable shape.
 A 27m tall Statue of Victory showed ‘Great Honor to the Great Years’.